Meivyn/CustomJSONData/README.md

+# Many parts of this README are outdated as of 2.2.0

 # CustomJSONData
 CustomJSONData is a library that allows the loading of arbitrary data from specific locations in beatmap JSON files.
 Custom data can be attached to levels (songs), individual difficulties of songs, and individual notes, obstacles, and lighting events within difficulties.
 In addition, entirely new event types can be added.

 NOTE: CustomJSONData does NOT work for OST maps and will not convert them to their `CustomBeatmap` counterparts.
 To add on to that, CustomJSONData completely overwrites how custom maps are deserialized from JSON.